unbxd/search-JS-library/docs/configurations/VariantsConfig.md

 # Configurations

-The following options are available under the object:
+The following options are available under the variants object:

 ## enabled
 {: .d-inline-block }